znibb/WowProfessionLevelingTool/README.md

 4. Deduct crafted item selling price from total cost
 5. Check for current AH stock
 6. Display oldest price data used
-7. Discern between armor- and weaponsmithing only recipes
-8. Check if reagent has already been crafted before buying
+7. Check if reagent has already been crafted before buying
-9. Check if a reagent can actually be crafted yourself instead
+8. Check if a reagent can actually be crafted yourself instead